 Creating orderly site navigation and structure will not only help searchers find their way around but search engines too.

-Not everyone is going to land upon your site through the homepage.
-So, you’ll have to give them ample access throughout the site, especially the homepage.
+Not everyone will land on your site through the homepage, so you’ll have to give them ample access throughout the site, especially the homepage.

-Finally, a clear-cut site structure and navigation can also land your sitelinks in Google search results.
+Finally, a clear-cut site structure and navigation can land your site links in Google search results.

 Slow and steady doesn’t win the race here…

-Let’s face it, your users don’t have much time.
-So, if you’re going to lose precious seconds with a slow-loading site, all your SEO efforts are going to go to waste.
+Let’s face it: your users don’t have much time.
+So, if you lose precious seconds with a slow-loading site, all your SEO efforts will go to waste.

-Your mobile page speed, especially, is extremely important since Google considers it to be an essential ranking factor.
+Your mobile page speed is especially important since Google considers it an essential ranking factor.

-The more content you have on your website, the more crucial it is to keep an eye on your site speed.
+The more content you have on your website, the more crucial it is to keep an eye on your site's speed.

 Being the tortoise will clearly not help you win the race here.